Special routes of U.S. Route 27: Attapulgus business loop

-U.S. Route 27 Business (US 27 Bus.) is a 3.473 mi business route of US 27 that partially exists in the city limits of Attapulgus, Georgia.
+U.S. Highway 27 Business (US 27 Bus.) is a 3.473 mi business route of US 27 that partially exists in the city limits of Attapulgus, Georgia.
 It is concurrent with State Route 1 Business (SR 1 Bus.) for its entire length.
 US 27 Bus./SR 1 Bus. begin at an intersection with US 27/SR 1 east-southeast of Attapulgus.
 It travels to the west-southwest and curves to the northwest.
 At the city limits of Attapulgus, it curves to a due-west direction.
 It travels just south of Lillian E. Williams Elementary School and then intersects the northern terminus of SR 241 (South Main Street).
 It curves to a nearly due-north direction before leaving the city.
 It travels through rural areas of the county before a curve to the northeast.
 It meets its northern terminus, a second intersection with US 27/SR 1 (Tallahassee Highway), which is also the southern terminus of Hodges–Riley Road.
 The entire length of US 27 Bus./SR 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 The roadway that would eventually become US 27 Bus./SR 1 Bus. was established at least as early as 1919 as part of SR 1.
 In the first half of 1936, this segment had a "completed hard surface".
 Between the beginning of 1953 and the 1960, SR 1 was routed on a more direct path between Amsterdam and Attapulgus, with a "soil surface".
 In 1989, an eastern bypass of Attapulgus, designated as SR 831, was proposed from east-southeast of the city to north-northwest of it.
 In 1995, US 27/SR 1 was shifted onto this bypass.
 Its former path was redesignated as SR 1 Bus.
 Between the beginning of 1996 and the beginning of 2011, US 27 Bus. was designated on the path of SR 1 Bus.